 Get more from your trip by booking a guided tour!
 Experienced museum guides lead your students through highlights of the galleries, answer their questions, and share some behind-the-scenes stories of the Museum, all in about an hour.
 Penn Museum tours feature opportunities to closely look at artifacts (primary sources for learning about the past) and discuss key concepts with our guides.
 This format provides an ideal way to address Common Core standards in Speaking & Listening as well as addressing content in World History, World Cultures, and United States History.

-Reserve your private guided tour at least 2 months in advance.
+Reserve your private guided tour at least 6 weeks in advance.
 Tours fill up quickly!
-Our trained docents enhance your group’s visit and add to your enjoyment with their knowledgeable commentary.
 Each gallery can accommodate one tour at a time, with the exception of Egypt, which can accommodate up to three groups at one time.